dimsemenov/PhotoSwipe/README.md

 		});

 - **getImageCaption**: Like "getImageSource", function to specify how the gallery obatins image captions.
-By default, the gallery looks for an images "alt" tag.
+By default, the gallery looks for an image's "alt" tag.